oldweb-today/oldweb-today/README.md

 The assets and scripts can be hosted on any static web storage.

-### Customiztions
+### Customizations

 The loading paths below can be changed by changing the settings in `rollup.config.js` and rerunning `yarn run build`.

 #### Changing the Archive Source

-Currently, OldWeb.today supports loading from Internet Archive's Wayback Machine and directly from the live web.
+Currently, OldWeb.today supports loading from [Internet Archive's Wayback Machine](https://web.archive.org/web/) and directly from the live web.
 Support for additional / multiple archives is planned!

 The archive source can be any web archive that supports Wayback Machine style unrewritten urls, eg: `<prefix>/<timestamp>id_/<url>`.